lucianohgo/lucianohgo.com/content/posts/takeaways-high-output-management.md

 > combinations of certain managers and certain groups of workers.

-Some researchers and Andrew argue that there is a fundamental variable that tells you you what the best management style is in a particular situation.
+Some researchers and Andrew argue that there is a fundamental variable that tells you what the best management style is in a particular situation.
 That variable is task-relevant maturity (TRM).
 As Grove defines it:

 ```